54th (East Anglian) Infantry Division: Buildup to the Second World War

 Throughout the 1930s, tensions built between Germany and the United Kingdom as well as its allies.
 During late 1937 and throughout 1938, German demands for the annexation of Czechoslovakia's Sudetenland led to an international crisis.
 In an attempt to avoid war, British Prime Minister Neville Chamberlain met the German Chancellor Adolf Hitler in September and brokered the Munich Agreement.
-The agreement averted immediate war and allowed Germany to annex the Sudetenland.
+The agreement averted immediate war and allowed Germany to annexe the Sudetenland.
 Chamberlain had intended the agreement to lead to further peaceful resolution of issues, but relations between both countries soon deteriorated.
 On 15 March 1939, Germany breached the terms of the agreement by invading and occupying the remnants of the Czech state.

 In response, on 29 March, the British Secretary of State for War Leslie Hore-Belisha announced plans to increase the Territorial Army from 130,000 men to 340,000 and in so doing double the number of territorial divisions.
 The plan of action was for the existing units to recruit over their allowed establishments (aided by an increase in pay for territorials, the removal of restrictions on promotion that had been a major hindrance to recruiting during the preceding years, the construction of better quality barracks, and an increase in supper-time rations) and then form Second Line divisions from small cadres that could be built upon.
 As a result, the 54th was to provide cadres to form a Second Line duplicate unit, which would become the 18th Infantry Division following the start of the war.
 In April, limited conscription was introduced.
 At that time 34,500 militiamen, all aged 20, were conscripted into the regular army, initially to be trained for six months before being deployed to the forming second line units.
 Despite the intention for the army to grow in size, the programme was complicated by a lack of central guidance on the expansion and duplication process and issues regarding the lack of facilities, equipment and instructors.